TMJ Physiotherapy

 TMJ Physiotherapy treatment

-At Wandsworth physiotherapy and osteopathy our highly experienced TMJ physiotherapists treat people just like you and help them get back to what they love doing without further jaw pain.
+At Wandsworth physiotherapy and osteopathy our highly experienced temporomandibular joint (TMJ) physiotherapy team treat people just like you and help them get back to what they love doing without further jaw pain.

-Temporomandibular Joint (TMJ) Disorders refers to a range of conditions affecting the TMJ itself, which connects your jawbone to your skull.
+Temporomandibular joint disorders (TMD) refers to a range of conditions affecting the TMJ itself, which connects your jawbone to your skull.
 This disorder can cause discomfort, pain and limitations in jaw movement.
-This can impact daily activities such as eating, speaking, and even sleeping.
+This can impact daily activities such as eating, speaking and even sleeping.

 The TMJ functions through a combination of hinge and sliding motions, allowing for the opening, closing, and side-to-side movements of the jaw.
-The coordinated action of muscles, ligaments, and the joint itself enables smooth and pain-free jaw function.
+The coordinated action of muscles, ligaments and the joint itself enables smooth and pain-free jaw function.
+Our expert TMJ physiotherapy team can assess and treat your TMJ pain.

 TMJ disorders can arise from various factors, including: